 Partner Richard Sofield, former Director of the Foreign Investment Review Staff for the National Security Division of the DOJ, oversaw the DOJ’s participation in CFIUS and reviewed more than 1,000 acquisitions and efforts to prohibit multiple transactions on national security grounds.
 Senior Public Policy Advisor Nova J. Daly joined Wiley after serving as the Deputy Assistant Secretary for Investment Security and Policy at Treasury from 2006 to 2009.
 In that capacity, he ran the CFIUS process, oversaw the reviews of over 350 cases, negotiated the new CFIUS law, and was responsible for the development, coordination, and implementation of the new CFIUS regulations.
 These professionals were key insiders in the drafting of the Foreign Investment Risk Review Modernization Act (FIRRMA), which expanded the scope of CFIUS.
 Our team’s deep knowledge of the CFIUS process, and of policy positions underpinning CFIUS action, allows clients to successfully navigate national security scrutiny.

-Wiley’s CFIUS Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Team Telecom; Foreign Ownership, Control or Influence (FOCI); Export Controls; Economic Sanctions/Office of Foreign Assets Control; Anti-Money Laundering; FCPA; Cybersecurity; Telecom, Media & Technology; Privacy, Cyber & Data Governance; Government Contracts; International Trade; Public Policy; and Corporate practices.
+Wiley’s CFIUS Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Team Telecom; Foreign Ownership, Control or Influence (FOCI); Export Controls and Economic Sanctions; Anti-Money Laundering; FCPA; Cybersecurity; Telecom, Media & Technology; Privacy, Cyber & Data Governance; Government Contracts; International Trade; Public Policy; and Corporate practices.

 Wiley’s CFIUS experience includes, among other matters: